 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed Sensory Overload.
+In the last section, we discussed Sensory Overload.
 This included hearing, vision, smell and taste and touch.

-Do you have the parents of a child with Asperger Syndrome who has an obsessive interest?
+Do you have the parents of a child with Autism Spectrum Disorder who has an obsessive interest?

-On this track, we will discuss effective parenting to build basic social skills regarding Intense Interests.
+In this section, we will discuss effective parenting to build basic social skills regarding Intense Interests.
 This will include controlling access to the interest and using the interest constructively.
 As you listen, think of your patient.
-How do your methods compare with those presented on this track?
+How do your methods compare with those presented on this section?

 How might you have responded to Cosmo’s predicament?
 I stated, "I would suggest two things, controlling access to the interest and using the interest constructively."

 Cosmo stated, "But I don’t want it to seem like we’re punishing him!
 I mean, it’s not that we’re opposed to him being interested in plants…we just don’t want him to be so single-minded them!"
 I stated, "That’s why you might want Angelo to switch to an activity that he enjoys.
 Does he have any other hobbies?"
 Cosmo stated, "He does have some interest in the weather…in relation to his plants.
 He also really likes chess."